Ulysses43/Jhon-alvarez-Amigo-Secreto-Challenge/README.md

 Ya sea para familia, oficina o eventos comunitarios, esta aplicación hace que el sorteo sea justo y divertido. 🎄-

-<em>🎅 Secret Santa Java Application</em>
+<h2>🎅 Secret Santa Java Application</h2>
-🎁 Introduction
+<h3>🎁 Introduction</h3>
-Welcome to the Secret Santa Java Application!
-This project is designed to automate the Secret Santa gift exchange process by randomly assigning participants to each other while ensuring no one is assigned to themselves.
+<p>Welcome to the Secret Santa Java Application!
+This project is designed to automate the Secret Santa gift exchange process by randomly assigning participants to each other while ensuring no one is assigned to themselves.</p>

 This Java-based application provides:
 ✅ Randomized participant pairings 🎲